sentenial/developer-docs/pages/prodNuapay/np_whctexpaccept.md

 			<td>resourceUri</td>
 			<td>string</td>
 			<td>Mandatory</td>
-			<td> This is URI of the payment resource.
-Use the URI in the <a href="ob_retrievepayment.html">Retrieve Payment</a> call.</td>
+			<td> This is the URI of the resource.
+Use the URI to retrieve more details - see <a href ="np_viewtransaction.html">Retrieve Credit Transfer Transaction</a>.</td>
 		</tr>
 		<tr>
 			<td>root</td>
 			<td>resourceType</td>
 			<td>string</td>
 			<td>Mandatory</td>
 			<td>This is the type of the resource to which the URI is related.
-In this case it is a payment resource.</td>
+In this case it is a Credit Transfer resource.</td>
 		</tr>
         <tr>
 			<td>root</td>